MENU

 May 27, 2026

-Parliament, in an exceptional procedure on Wednesday, adopted with 133 votes in favor, 37 against and five abstentions the law on the withdrawal of the revocation of the Rome Statute of the International Criminal Court, adopted by the United Nations Diplomatic Conference in Rome on 17 July 1998, and the Agreement on the Privileges and Immunities of the International Criminal Court, adopted in New York on 10 September 2002.
+Hungarian Parliament, in an exceptional procedure on Wednesday, adopted with 133 votes in favor, 37 against and five abstentions the law on the revocation of Hungary's withdrawal from the Rome Statute of the International Criminal Court and from the Agreement on the Privileges and Immunities of the International Criminal Court.

 To this end, it is necessary to maintain Hungary's participation in the Rome Statute of the International Criminal Court, the legislation's reasoning states.